ian-lourenco/blogpost_rails_rest_apis/blogpost.md

 * There is no implicit rendering!
 (Kind of)
   * Won't automagically look for *app/views/controller/action.html.erb*
   * Unless..
 You use the JBuilder gem, which we will!
-* Status code matters a bit more, since as an API this info is usually needed
+* Status code matters a bit more since as an API this info is usually needed
   * ```rb
       redirect_to url, status: :see_other           # 303
       redirect_to url, status: :moved_permanently   # 301